 However it is essential to build an environment which, from an individual perspective, removes the fear of failure (or indeed the failure of others – since it’s not the lab analyst’s fault the batch is out of specification), and from an organisational perspective that by raising quality issues or failures there will be no bonus or career impacting outcomes.

 It is worth reminding staff that DI issues can cause impact to human life for both bad and good quality product:

 - The impact of a bad product or batch with poor quality (underdose or overdose of active ingredient) or contamination caused by DI issues can directly impact human life; and

-- The impact of a good product or batch that is prevented to be released because of DI issues in the master batch record (MBR) will also impact human life as the drug will not be available.
+- The impact of a good product or batch that is prevented from being released because of DI issues in the master batch record (MBR) will also impact human life as the drug will not be available.

 - From conception to delivery look at DI as a project or programme that has a design phase, an implementation/execution phase and, importantly, an ongoing operational phase.
 Ensuring that these phases are thought about correctly will help ensure DI is built into the fabric, and embedded into every facet, of the organisation on an ongoing basis.
 It is not just a legacy systems activity.
 It needs to fall into the same mindset as riding a bike or driving a car – we do it without thinking.
 If we can achieve this, we hit our goal.